The infinitesimal projective rigidity under Dehn filling

-Cooper, Long and Thistlethwaite have studied the deformability of 4500 hyperbolic manifolds from the Hodgson-Weeks census with rank 2 fundamental group \cite{CLTEM}, proving that at most 61 can be deformed.
+Cooper, Long and Thistlethwaite have studied the deformability of 4500 hyperbolic manifolds from the Hodgson--Weeks census with rank 2 fundamental group \cite{CLTEM}, proving that at most 61 can be deformed.
 The goal of this paper is to provide infinite families of projectively locally rigid manifolds, by means of Dehn filling.

-Let $N$ be a closed hyperbolic $3$-dimensional manifold.
+Let $N$ be a closed hyperbolic $3$--dimensional manifold.
 We will make use of the fact that geometric structures on $N$ are controlled by their holonomy representation.
-Hence we consider the holonomy representation of the closed hyperbolic 3-manifold $N$
+Hence we consider the holonomy representation of the closed hyperbolic 3--manifold $N$

 If not specified, the coefficients of matrix groups are real: $PGL(4)= PGL(4,\mathbf R)$.
-The closed manifold $N$ is locally projectively rigid if and only if all deformations of $\rho$ in $PGL(4)$ are contained in the $PGL(4)$-orbit of $\rho$.
+The closed manifold $N$ is locally projectively rigid if and only if all deformations of $\rho$ in $PGL(4)$ are contained in the $PGL(4)$--orbit of $\rho$.

 Existence or not of deformations is often studied at the infinitesimal level.
 We may consider the adjoint action on the lie algebra $\mathfrak{so}(3,1)$.
 Then Weil's infinitesimal rigidity \cite{Weil} asserts that